Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 #### --- Code Validation ---
 * **[W3C Markup Validation Service](https://validator.w3.org/)** was used to check any errors on html files.
 I confirm that there were no errors as some issues were fixed at Pre-Testing point.
 There was a warning on courses.html and accommodation.html but it was OK as explained on the Pre-Testing section

 * **[W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)** was used to check any errors on css file.
-I confirm that there were no errors which same result as Pre-Testing
+I confirm that there were no errors which were same as Pre-Testing

 #### --- Performance, Accessibility, User Experience ---
 * **[Lighthouse](https://developers.google.com/web/tools/lighthouse)** was used to check common issues that affect on my site performance, accessibility and user experience.
 Everthing was **[90+ scores](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/final-test-lighthouse.png)** except **[index.html - Mobile](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/final-test-index-mobile-errors.png)** and **[accommodation.html - Desktop](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/final-test-accommodation-desktop-error.png)**.</br>